Adit-Mugdha-das/Transformers-Architecture-with-TensorFlow/README.md

 ## License

 This repository is based on educational material provided by DeepLearning.AI through Coursera.
 It is intended for educational and personal use only.
-Redistribution for commercial purposes is not permitted.

 ---